Senate of Colombia: Judicial powers

 The Congress' judicial powers are divided between the Chamber of Representatives and the Senate.
-The Senate is responsible for taking cognizance of the charges brought by the House of Representatives against the President (or whoever replaces him/her) and members of the Comisión de Aforados even if they may have ceased to exercise their functions.
+The Senate is responsible for taking cognizance of the charges brought by the House of Representatives against the President (or whoever replaces them) and members of the Comisión de Aforados even if they may have ceased to exercise their functions.
 The Senate determines the validity of the charges concerning actions or omissions that occurred in the exercise of these duties.

 The Senate may assign the preliminary investigation to a group of its members, but the judgement is pronounced in a public session with at least two-thirds of senators in attendance.

-In the trials to be conducted before the Senate, the accused is automatically suspended from his/her office once the charges brought have been admitted.
-If the charge refers to offences committed in the exercise of his/her duties or unworthiness to serve for misconduct, the Senate may only discharge him/her from office and/or temporarily or permanently strip the accused of their political rights.
+In the trials to be conducted before the Senate, the accused is automatically suspended from their office once the charges brought have been admitted.
+If the charge refers to offences committed in the exercise of their duties or unworthiness to serve for misconduct, the Senate may only discharge them from office and/or temporarily or permanently strip the accused of their political rights.
 The accused, however, is brought to trial before the Supreme Court of Justice, if the evidence demonstrates the individual to be responsible for an infraction deserving of other penalties.
 If the charge refers to common crimes, the Senate confines itself to declaring if there are grounds for further measures.
 In the affirmative, the accused is placed at the disposition of the Supreme Court.